shanirivers/100-Days-Of-Code-Challenge/log.md

 # 100 Days Of Code - Log

+### Day 024: November 30, 2017

+**Today's Progress**:   Fixed edit and segue issues.
+Onto adding categories.

+**Thoughts**: Bejeezus!
+It's truly amazing how a fresh pair of eyes can solve a problem.
+My edit bug was just a logic issue, just had to change a == to a !=.

+### Day 023: November 29, 2017

+**Today's Progress**: Worked on trying to solve edit bug and segue issues.

+**Thoughts**: Redid segue setup and removed code for the navigation bar that I did for the edit view.
+Was able to get it to work and for the correct pop/modal behavior I wanted for the two actions - edit and add.
+Still couldn't get the edit item to replace the existing.

 ### Day 022: November 28, 2017

 **Today's Progress**: Fixed nav bar appearance and started researching on how to solve my the save edit bug.